COOKING WITH LAVENDER

 Let things taste of what they are. --Alice Waters

 Cooking with lavender is a distinctive experience, and is similar to adding its cousins--mint or rosemary--to a dish.
-However, rather than cooking with this herb's leaves, the lavender flower is used.
-All lavender varieties are edible, though English Lavenders (Lavandula angustifolia) are the sweetest by nature.
+However, rather than cooking with lavender leaves, the flowers are generally used.
+All lavender varieties are edible, though English lavenders (Lavandula angustifolia) are the sweetest by nature.
 Using lavender from one's own garden is very satisfying, or culinary lavender can be purchased using our Online Shopping.
 Blue Mountain Lavender Farm's culinary lavender is kindheartedly and naturally grown with your table in mind.

 Explore some of our favorite recipes below.